Associate Vice Chancellor, Human Resources, UT Health Science Center

 Associate Director, Audit System/East Tennessee, UT System

-Retired Department Chair and Professor Emeritus of Family and Consumer Sciences, College of Agriculture and Applied Sciences, UT Martin
+Retired Department Chair and Professor Emeritus for Family and Consumer Sciences, College of Agriculture and Applied Sciences, UT Martin

 In addition to her background in administration and teaching at UT Martin, Sue has been involved with leadership development for many years, becoming a Co-facilitator for The UT Leadership Institute in 2001.
 She has assisted in leadership development with several professional organizations including co-facilitating LIFO (Life Orientation) with many units within the UT system.
 Byrd is LIFO Certified.
 She says she enjoys seeing students and professionals develop the confidence and skills needed to be effective in their work.